epistrephein/post-scriptum/README.md

 pip install -r requirements.txt
 ```

-then launch the Flask server
+then invoke the default task to launch the Flask server

 ```
-python web.py
+invoke
 ```

 and visit http://localhost:3000/ to view the website.